Skip to main content

 Ensure your IP address and values match your network.
 These steps use IPv4 addresses.
 We use example IPv4 addresses reserved for documentation.

-Important: When you change the network interface settings, you could lose network access to the system if you make a mistake.
-We recommend backing up your Access Server settings, taking a snapshot of your VM, or ensuring access to the (virtual) console to have a way to fix errors.
+When you change the network interface settings, you could lose network access to the system if you make a mistake.
+We recommend backing up your Access Server configuration, creating a snapshot of your VM, or ensuring access to the (virtual) console to have a way to fix errors.

 If Access Server receives an IP address from a DHCP server, use the DHCP reservation or static lease option there (if available) to always assign the same DHCP IP address to the server.
 This way, you don't have to configure a static IP in the operating system.